 2. Tools

 Having the right tools can make your job far easier.
-For example, Hevy Coach is a platform for trainers and coaches.
+For example, Hevy Coach is a personal training platform.
 It allows you to keep track of all clients from a single dashboard.

 You can assign training programs, make adjustments when necessary, gain access to progress metrics, answer their questions, and much more.
-Using it with one client is free, but the monthly subscription for two or more clients starts at $10.
+Test it free for 30 days.

 Other tools that can benefit you include Quickbooks (for business management), Canva (to create promotional flyers and such), and Hootsuite (to manage your social media profiles from one dashboard).